Brown Toy Poodle dog resting its head on a table with eyes above the surface, looking toward a metal food bowl in the foreground

 FULLNESS

-Small dogs don’t need to feel full to feel finished.
+Small dogs don’t need to feel full to be done.
 Calm after eating or drinking often signals fit.
 Less drama.
 More alignment.

 7